rayvax/for-sale-game/README.md

 npm run start:dev:client
 ```

+Currently there is no deployed server, so in order to play you should open locahost:3000 in separate browser for each player.

 # For sale game rules
 ## Aim of the game
 A round of For Sale is played in two